Can Bartell store closures relieve some of Rite Aid headaches?

 Interim CEO Elizabeth Burr said during a call with analysts the first-quarter results were driven by “solid pharmacy margins and early progress with our turnaround program,” though Rite Aid’s retail pharmacy segment underperformed.

-Walgreens, which reported first-quarter results Wednesday, said its sales increased but lowered its outlook because of sluggish consumer spending and a drop in COVID tests and vaccines.
+Walgreens, which reported first-quarter results Wednesday, said its sales increased but it lowered its outlook because of sluggish consumer spending and a drop in COVID tests and vaccines.

 Bartell’s future